 The last couple of days have been filled with introspection.
-Most of days were spent in solitude doing utterly nothing meaningful, while others were full of life.
+Most of the days were spent in solitude doing utterly nothing meaningful, while others were full of life.
 During this time I have to come to learn value the ‘simple’ things in life that I often used to take for granted.
 Some of the lessons that have really stood out for me during this period have been;

 Family and Friends